jacobobryant/hallway/README.md

 ## Contributing

 Please do.
 Run `./task dev` to get started.
-The only dependency is Clojure and a fork of Twint:
+The only dependencies are Clojure and a fork of Twint:

     # Install Twint